HarshZode/Basis_Codes/README.md

 # Python_Basis_Codes
-This file contains codes of Python
+This file contains codes of Python.